 The Dave Jones Quartet recorded the new album 'KeyNotes' (DJT008) in early 2017, with a slightly new line-up featuring Ben Waghorn on tenor sax and flute (who has also recorded/performed with bands including Goldfrapp, Kasabian and Portishead), and with Jones enjoying the benefit of the Fazioli grand piano at Fieldgate Studios.
 The album is already attracting great reviews – "The theme-writing is, as you might expect from a successful film and TV composer, memorable, and the playing has a muscular, rolling intensity that puts me in mind of McCoy Tyner."
 (Robert Shore, Jazzwise) … "The latest release, Key Notes, is a gem.
 Jones has assembled a formidable quartet" (Mike Collins, London Jazz News) … "… just hear how Jones spirals outwards from his spare, melancholy opening theme into a solo that builds a formidable head of steam."
 (Simon Spillett, 2017).

-2016 saw Dave achieve substantial success in his composition work for TV and film, having tracks used in the hit US sitcom The Big Bang Theory', the US talk-show 'Late Night with Seth Meyers', and also a Mexican drama called 'Las Aparicio', and 'Location, Location, Location' in the UK, amongst others.
-He has many new media tracks due for release in early 2017 via The Gold Leaf Music Library, including eight solo piano pieces, and he also plans to publish a book entitled The Classical Tinge in Jazz (based on his series of articles on the subject for Jazz Journal) in the near future.
+Dave has recently achieved substantial success in his composition work for TV and film, having tracks used in the hit US sitcom 'The Big Bang Theory', the US talk-show 'Late Night with Seth Meyers', and also a Mexican drama called 'Las Aparicio' and 'Location, Location, Location' in the UK.
+He has many new media tracks being released in 2017 via The Gold Leaf Music Library, including eight solo piano pieces, and he also plans to publish a book entitled The Classical Tinge in Jazz (based on his series of articles on the subject for Jazz Journal) in the near future.